vlm-run/vlmrun-hub/README.md

 ## 💡 Motivation

-Frontier LLM APIs like GPT4 and Cl aude now support structured outputs (usually referred to as "JSON mode") in addition to more familiar chat completion.
-While generally used with text inputs, this approach is particularly powerful for visual data (especially documents) because it allows us to extract information in a declarative manner.
-I.e. we just list the fields we care about and let the VLM do the rest.
+Frontier LLM APIs like GPT4 and Claude now support structured outputs (usually referred to as "JSON mode") in addition to the more familiar chat interface.
+This is particularly powerful for visual data (especially documents) because it allows us to extract information in a declarative manner (i.e. we just list the fields we care about and let the VLM do the rest).

-A schema is a type set of key-value pairs represented as a Pydantic class.
-Fields can be primitive types or nested TypeClasses and include a prompt indicating how that field should be populated from the input.
-They are a data structure that gets filled out by the VLM per your input and instructions.
+We represent schemas as a Pydantic class of typed key-value pairs.
+Fields can be primitives (`str`, `int`, etc.) or nested TypeClasses and include a prompt indicating how that field should be populated from the input.
+In short, they are a data structure that gets filled out by the VLM of your choosing based on your input and instructions.

-Good schemas are a product of 1. good data structure design and 2. good prompts.
-This repo is meant to be an authoritative source for both across a variety of inputs, while being agnostic to the VLM provider so it can be used with multiple models.
+Good schemas are a product of 1. a good hierarchy of types/fields and 2. good prompts.
+This repo is meant to be an authoritative source for both across a variety of input and use-cases, while being agnostic to the VLM provider so it can be used with multiple models.

 ## 🚀 Usage